 - Pressing Space followed by "s" key will put the viewer into "cuts" mode.
 Here you can invoke a dual (high and low) interactive cut levels.
 Click and drag the mouse horizontally in the window to interactively set the high level, and vertically to set the low level; and when you reach the desired levels, release the mouse button.
-Scrolling the mouse wheel in this mode will also change the low and high cut levels simultaneously-toward or away from each other, resulting in lower or higher contrast. - [RV] The "Cut Low" and "Cut High" boxes in the Info plugin panel can be used.
+Scrolling the mouse wheel in this mode will also change the low and high cut levels simultaneously-toward or away from each other, resulting in lower or higher contrast; hold the Ctrl key down to change the contrast in finer increments. - [RV] The "Cut Low" and "Cut High" boxes in the Info plugin panel can be used.
 The current values are shown to the left; simply type a new value in the corresponding box and press Enter or click the "Cut Levels" button below.
 Cut values can also be set from the "Histogram" plugin.